QueenieChong/my-social-listing/README.md

-#My Friend List
+# My Friend List

-###Meet new people here!Be friends with them!
+ Meet new people here!Be friends with them!
 See who will become your best friend

-#Functions
+# Functions

-*Add to your best friend list
+* Add people to your best friend list
-*Get to know them by clicking their profile pics
+* Get to know them by clicking their profile pics
-* Search someone who wanna know
+* Search someone who you want to know

-###_ Have Fun!
+*Have Fun!*